 Macklemore bests Kendrick Lamar

 Hip-hop fans weren’t happy when Macklemore, a white artist, beat out Kendrick Lamar for Best Rap Album in 2014.
 They were even more perplexed when Macklemore posted a text exchange with Lamar, wherein he apologized for winning the award he felt Lamar deserved.
 Was he being honest or pandering to public opinion?
-No matter, as Lamar went on to win the award at the 2016 ceremony for “To Pimp a Butterfly” and, in 2018 for “Damn,” which even won the Pulitzer Prize for Music.
+No matter: Lamar went on to win the award at the 2016 ceremony for “To Pimp a Butterfly” and in 2018 for “Damn,” which even won him the Pulitzer Prize for Music.